GuilhermeDelfino/golang/class3/README.md

-# Class 3 - Using some libs
+# Class 3 - Using some libs - Rest API

 #### How I import some library?
 Here an example